Share:

 print(f"Response 2: {response2}\n")

-# Same question as before — agent should reference past answer (episodic memory)
+# Same question — agent should reference past answer (episodic memory)

 response3 = run_memory_agent("What are the key features of LangChain?")